 Nearly home, arriving at Manchester station, there is some excitement to see troops returning from the front.
 “There was a cheering crowd at the station; we did feel foolish.”

-Charles spent Christmas 1916 back with his family, returning to France to fight in the Battle of Messines in 1917.
+Charles spent Christmas 1916 back with his family, returning to France to fight in the Battle of Messines and Passchendaele in 1917.
 Active on the front near Ypres during the German advances in 1918, his war would end there when a shell exploded in a barn where his company was sleeping, wounding 14 and killing 2.
 Suffering multiple injuries he would never return to the Western Front.

 His diary paints pictures of five years of extraordinary landscapes, horror, despair, gas, trench-foot, fatigue, boredom, incompetence, luck (often) as well as joy and heart-felt relief.